Triabunna: History

 The area was formerly known as Tenby, and was shown as such on an 1837 map.
 Triabunna was in use by 1866.
 Triabunna was gazetted as a locality in 1960.

 "Triabunna" is an Aboriginal Tasmanian word for the endemic Tasmanian native-hen.
 The town was founded in 1830 as a station of the 63rd regiment, and later the 51st regiment also called Triabunna home for a time.

 There was a shore-based bay whaling station operating in Spring Bay by 1831.
 By 1837, there were at least nine such establishments in the Spring Bay district.

 The first Spring Bay Post Office opened on 28 February 1832 and closed later that year.
 It reopened in 1836 and was renamed Triabunna in 1881.

 Geography

 The waters of the Tasman Sea form the eastern boundary.

+Climate

+Triabunna has an oceanic climate (Köppen: Cfb), with very mild, summers and cool winters.
+Due to being leeward of the Central Highlands, foehn winds can significantly raise the maximum temperature, particularly in summer.
+Average maxima vary from 22.1 C in January to 13.1 C in July while average minima fluctuate between 12.0 C in January and February and 3.6 C in July.
+Mean average annual precipitation is moderate, 668.6 mm spread between 144.1 precipitation days, and is concentrated in winter.
+In addition, the town is not very sunny, with 150.3 cloudy days and only 51.8 clear days per annum.
+Extreme temperatures have ranged from 39.7 C on 30 December 2019 to -5.3 C on 24 June 1972.
+Climate data was sourced from Orford, located 6 km south of Triabunna.

 Road infrastructure

 The Tasman Highway (Route A3) runs through from south to north.
 Route C319 (Freestone Point Road) starts at an intersection with A3 and runs south to Freestone Point, where it ends.